 Clauses 3.1.3 and 3.3 of NZS 3604:2011 provide criteria for determining strength and suitability of founding soils.
 Clauses 3.4.1 and 3.4.2 of NZS 3604:2011 discuss depths to competent founding.
 For purposes of this report, we have interpreted these clauses as meaning that for sound bearing at depths of 200mm to 600mm, standard shallow type foundations can be utilised.
 For depths greater than this, specific foundation designs could be used or alternatively excavations can be backfilled to the required level with 10MPa site concrete or compacted hardfill.
-In line with the client's brief Aurecon undertook site specific investigations on each residential lot and we have prepared site specific geotechnical reports addressing the foundation requirements on individual building lots.
-The testing data for the lot specific investigations has been uploaded to the New Zealand Geotechnical Database.
+In line with the client's brief Aurecon will be undertaking site specific investigations on each residential lot.
+We will prepare site specific geotechnical reports addressing the foundation requirements on individual building lots.
+The testing data for the lot specific investigations will be uploaded to the New Zealand Geotechnical Database.
 For building consent purposes reports prepared for individual lots shall be used.